New applicant FAQs

 When can I apply for accommodation?

-If Bristol is your first-choice university, and you have firmly accepted your offer of study, applications for undergraduate accommodation are now open and will close on 30 June 2021.
+If Bristol is your first-choice university, and you have firmly accepted your offer of study, applications for undergraduate accommodation for guaranteed students closed on 30 June 2021.
 Please check the new undergraduates section of our website for full details where you can also watch our video explaining the application process.

 If Bristol is not your firm choice of study, you will not be able to apply until after A Level results, and you will not be guaranteed an offer of accommodation.
+Applications open on 11 August 2021 for non-guaranteed applications and close on 31 August 2021.
 Please see our non-guaranteed applicant page for details.

 What are my accommodation options?